CloudLabs-MOC/CloudLabs-SEED/Software Security/Buffer Overflow Attack/Buffer Overflow Setuid/Buffer-Overflow-Setuid.md

 - Section 4 of the SEED Lecture at Udemy,Computer Security: A Hands-on Approach, by Wenliang Du.
 See details athttps://www.handsonsecurity.net/video.html.

-Lab environment.
-This lab has been tested on the SEED Ubuntu 20.04 VM.
-You can download a pre-built image from the SEED website, and run the SEED VM on your own computer.
-However, most of the SEED labs can be conducted on the cloud, and you can follow our instruction to create a SEED VM on the cloud.
+Lab environment.You can perform the lab exercise on the SEED VM provided by the Cloudlabs.

 Note for instructors.
 Instructors can customize this lab by choosing values forL1, ...,L4.
 See Section 4 for details.
 Depending on the background of students and the time allocated for this lab, instructors can